ptrdom/scalajs-esbuild/README.md

 can be provided within the command - `fastLinkJS/esbuildBundle`/`fullLinkJS/esbuildBundle`.

-Comparing to [scalajs-vite](https://github.com/ptrdom/scalajs-vite), the main difference comes from the fact that [Vite](https://vitejs.dev/) is not a bundler, it is a build tool - it uses esbuild in dev server implementation and [Rollup](https://rollupjs.org/) for production bundles, and it has no concept of development bundles.
-Because in Scala.js projects these development bundles are actually useful in certain workflows, particularly in the implementation of tests, scalajs-esbuild brings esbuild's performance into every aspect of Scala.js development workflow.
+Comparing to [scalajs-vite](https://github.com/ptrdom/scalajs-vite), the main difference comes from the fact that [Vite](https://vitejs.dev/) is not a bundler, it is a build tool - it uses esbuild in dev server implementation and [Rollup](https://rollupjs.org/) for production bundles.
+Rollup is a significantly slower bundler than esbuild while also having no concept of development bundles.
+Development bundles must both behave the same as production bundles and be fast to produce - the latter partially because they are missing optimisations important only in production.
+Because in Scala.js projects these development bundles are actually very useful in certain workflows, particularly in the implementation of tests, scalajs-esbuild brings esbuild's performance into every aspect of Scala.js development workflow.

 ### Base plugin